 This can be done with new text on your site, but using this SEO technique with existing content can also be a great idea.
-If you update existing blog posts, for example, with new information while also making it keyword rich, this can help improve the visibility of your online presence.
+If you update existing blog posts, for example, with new information while also making it keyword rich, this can help improve the visibility of your online presence and eventually be used as a means of measuring brand awareness.
 Transforming the same material into other formats—like making an infographic-heavy video out of a blog post and then optimizing that video for SEO—is a great way to build on this strategy.

 Techniques vary and keep growing, but never forget that content is king.